ashokkarale/AssistmAIgic---HyperHack-2024/README.md

 _If Any error in any code, check iof previous steps are followed correctly for Integration Service connections, Importing entity etc._

+Import all the automations from this repository and Add Processes in Orchestrator folder like this

+### Integration Services Connection Trigger